This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #BringingInnovation #CollectiveBias

 If you’re interested in checking out Energizer EcoAdvanced Recycled Batteries, I discovered this on the back side of the battery “centers” at my local Walmart.

 I love my new dining room table and it will spare me from purchasing one for a few years.
 I’m looking forward to painting a few more items with chalk finish paint.
+One of my friends who lives in North Carolina has recently had her dining room repainted by one of the Top painting contractors in Mooresville, so I cannot wait to share this DIY painting project with her.
 I’m also looking forward to filling all of the our remotes and other electronics with these Energizer EcoAdvanced Recycled Batteries, and feeling less guilty about all the batteries we use.
 I wish there were more ways that we could take something old and make something new.

 While you’re here, check out this GuiltFreeEnergy Giveaway that includes $1000 in gift cards.